magnars/expand-region.el/README.md

 # expand-region.el

-Expand region increases the region by semantic units for each run.
+Expand region increases the selected region by semantic units.
+Just keep pressing the key until it selects what you want.

-As an example:
+An example:

     (setq alphabet-start "abc def")